GfSE/CoCoML-Pages/From-UML-SysML/50_UML-Class-Diagram.md

 A directed association in UML means that only one side knows (can navigate to) the other.
 In SpecIF like RDF every association is a statement with subject, predicate and object.
 When translating a UML/SysML class diagram to SpecIF and further on to OWL/RDF:
 - In case of a composition and aggregation, the class with the rhombus is the subject and any arrow is ignored: It doesn't matter whether there is or isn't an arrowhead on either side.
 - In case of an association, the arrow is interpreted as the direction according to RDF.
 Thus, the arrow póints from subject to object.
-UML associations with zero or two arrow-heads will get an 'undirected' flag in SpecIF.
+UML associations with zero or two arrow-heads will become an 'undirected' relation in RDF.
+- _We are well aware that this is changing the original UML semantics.
+The idea is to use existing features to create a formally sound model_.

 ### Example